 I feel so blessed to be alive and well and to be able to enter the new year with my loved ones.
-2017 has been a great year and I am looking forward to what 2018 has in store.
 I'm not huge on sharing personal goals across my social platforms so don't worry I won't bore you with a list of to-do's in today's post.
 Instead, I want to engage in conversation with each of you regarding an issue I experienced in the previous year - Excess, which I think could really inspire you.
 With the new year upon us, and the resolution-making frenzy in full effect, many of us (myself included) will be decluttering our personal spaces but what, and how much, do you get rid of?

 “Knowledge is learning something new every day.
 Wisdom is letting go of something every day”

 Our needs, wants, possessions etc can become excess.
 A valuable lesson I learnt in 2017 is that having more in our lives or buying into the concept that more is better can mean we miss living in the moment.
 I found myself constantly waiting for my life to be complete with more and striving for a day that does not align with where God wants me to be.
 I was in a state of deferred living, always assuming that what I have now is not enough.
-Always wanting more when one day, I decided to escape from this predicament by starting with the simplest thing to rid myself of - all my unwanted items.
+I decided to escape from this predicament by starting with the simplest thing to rid myself of - all my unwanted items.
 For those of you who know me personally, you'll know that my wardrobe has always been doing the most!
-When I decided to donate 80% of my items to charities in my city (20% went to my younger sisters), it was definitely refreshing letting go of all the unnecessary clutter but there is still a long way to go.
-In 2018, I'm aiming towards a journey to simplicity and less.
+When I decided to donate 80% of my items to charities in my city (20% went to my younger sisters), it was definitely refreshing letting go of all the unnecessary clutter.
+I'm aiming towards a journey to simplicity and less.
 Over the last year, I started to accumulate more in my life.
 More material possessions, more commitments, more financial responsibilities and more hassle.
 Alongside this, I felt like less of my time was, my time.
 And even when I made time to focus on my own work, it normally resulted in procrastination as I no longer had the motivation or the willingness due to everything else I had committed myself to.
-Here's to not being afraid to say 'no thanks' in the new year, guys!
+Here's to not being afraid to say 'no thanks,’ guys!

-In this period of reflecting, I've started to identify more of what I truly want in the new year and in life.
-It's also a period for me to uncover those things in life I would rather be without.
+In this period of reflecting, I've started to identify more of what I truly want in life.
+It's also a period for me to uncover those things I would rather be without.
 This can also be applied to relationships etc.

 Here are just some of my reflective thoughts: